|

 Ceiling-Level Drama

-Ceiling draping in rich brown instantly transforms a venue, pulling your eyes upward and making the space feel dramatic and immersive.
+Ceiling draping in rich brown completely transforms a space — it pulls your eyes up and makes everything feel dramatic and immersive.

-This works best in large indoor spaces where height matters and you want brown to feel luxurious without feeling heavy overhead.
+This works best in large indoor venues where you want brown to feel luxurious without making the ceiling feel low or oppressive.

-Balance the darkness with white florals and reflective floors so the room still feels open and elegant during the entire celebration.
+Balance all that darkness with white florals and maybe reflective floors so the room still feels open and celebratory rather than cave-like.

 @withjoy